Flash Light (song): Impact and legacy

 "Flash Light" continued the "Fake the Funk/Your nose will grow/Sir Nose D'Voidoffunk" concept that began with Bootsy's Rubber Band's "The Pinocchio Theory".
 Its success would greatly influence not only funk music, but also new wave and hip-hop.
-The Houston Press ranked "Flash Light" as Clinton's most sampled song, finding more than 60 uses, including on Aaliyah's "Back and Forth" and UGK's "Protect and Serve".
-"Flash Light" was rated #75 in Tablet Magazine's list of 100 Best Jewish Songs.
-Rolling Stone ranked "Flash Light" #202 on its 2011 list of the 500 Greatest Songs of All Time.
+In 2013, the Houston Press ranked "Flash Light" as Clinton's most sampled song, finding more than 60 uses, including on Aaliyah's "Back and Forth" and UGK's "Protect and Serve".
+In 2010, it was rated No. 75 in Tablet's list of 100 Best Jewish Songs.
+Rolling Stone ranked "Flash Light" No. 202 on its 2011 list of the 500 Greatest Songs of All Time.
+In 2022, the magazine ranked it No. 25 in their list of the "200 Greatest Dance Songs of All Time".
 The song was sampled by Salt-N-Pepa in their 1986 hit "I'll Take Your Man", and in 2018 by the City Girls for their version of the song.
 Hip-hop group Digital Underground sampled the song for their hit "Doowutchyalike".

 In popular culture

 Clinton recorded a duet version of the song called "Flashlight (Spaceflight)" for the 1999 film Muppets from Space along with Bill Barretta as Pepe the King Prawn.

-The song was used in the Guardians of the Galaxy Vol. 2 credits, and was included in the film's soundtrack.
+The song was used in Guardians of the Galaxy Vol. 2 credits, and was included in the film's soundtrack.